flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/third-column.md

 ### LOC\*

-Displayed in green when localiser capture mode is engaged.
+Displayed in green when localizer capture mode is engaged.

 ### LOC

-- Displayed in green when localiser track mode is engaged.
+- Displayed in green when localizer track mode is engaged.
 - Displayed in blue when LOC mode is armed.

 ### APP NAV